nemvince/blog/index.md

 Actually, I hate JavaScript so much that I even wrote this page in Markdown.
 In fact, the entire site is built using Hono and hono/jsx+marked to render Markdown files, with no JavaScript sent to the client.
 Enjoy the simplicity!

+If you're interested in how this site is built, check out the [source code on GitHub](https://github.com/nemvince/tvk-blogs).

 ## What do I do?

 I go to school, code stuff, break my homelab, and occasionally write blog posts about my experiences.
 Feel free to explore my [blog](/blog) for more insights!